 Setting short-term milestones, like you do with other partners, will help your business partners feel like their investment of time and energy is paying off.

-Just like in public health departments and your other partners, employees in companies have multiple responsibilities and pressure to be productive and efficient with their time.
+Just like with public health departments and your other partners, employees in companies have multiple responsibilities and pressure to be productive and efficient with their time.
 Setting short-term milestones will help your business partners feel like their investment of time and energy is paying off while you work together toward your larger goals.

 For example, while your overarching goal may be for the business to become a champion for the cause and strengthen their workplace to be more supportive of families, a short-term success may be for the company to include language about safe, stable, nurturing relationships and environments for all children in a company newsletter.

 4. Providing Expertise